AliSawari/solvium/README.md

 ## Tech Stack

-- React 18.3
+- React 18
-- TypeScript
+- TypeScript 5.5.3
 - Vite
 - Tailwind CSS
-- Solana Web3.js
+- Solana Web3.js 1.95.3
 - Wallet Adapter
-- Anchor Framework
+- Anchor Framework 0.29.0
+- Rustup 1.27.1   (with Solana toolchain)
 - DaisyUI
-- lucide-react
+- lucide react

 ## Prerequisites

 Before you begin, ensure you have installed:

 - Node.js (v18 or higher)
 - pnpm (you can choose to use Yarn or npm as well)